 Industry standards recommend 5-10% of total costs as an acceptable contingency allowance.
 Higher contingency amounts may be warranted for complex projects with greater unknowns or risks.

-Most bid bonds specify a 30-60 day timeframe that bids must be held open.
+Most bid bonds specify a 30-60 day timeframe for bids to be held open.
 Contractors can withdraw a bid after that expires.
 Timeframes may vary, so review bid documents closely.

 How Can Time Tracking Software Help With Bidding?